8 Best Home Warranty Companies in Florida of 2022

-Homeowners insurance covers structural damage to your house, as well as damage or loss within your house, which is your personal property.
+Homeowners insurance covers structural damage to your house and damage or loss within your house, which is your personal property.

-The insurance only covers covered perils, such as natural disasters like hurricanes and high winds, as well as fire.
+The insurance only covers covered perils, such as natural disasters like hurricanes, high winds, and fire.

 Say a fire damages all your belongings.
 Homeowners insurance will pay to replace them up to the policy’s limit.